turrea/angular-api-test/README.md

-# sample_api_app
+# Angular API Test

-sample angular app that utilizes an API
+Programming test that involved accessing an API from an Angular app.

-## Motivation
-I recently came across this programming problem as part of an applicant screening process.

-## Problem Statement
+## Instructions

 >Use the feed at http://www.stellarbiotechnologies.com/media/press-releases/json to display a lazy load the list of headlines and their publish date.
 Both limit and offset are available as URL parameters.

 ## Solution